Friday is for Heart Songs

 Whatever the reason, that’s my question.
 “Why me?
 Why did you save a wretch like me?”

-Which is why this post by John Murray was a powerful reminder of that grace when I read it over at Reformed Bibliophile this morning.
+Which is why this quote from John Murray was a powerful reminder of that grace when I read it over at Reformed Bibliophile this morning.
 Don’t let Murray’s dour looking puss scare you off!

 Faith Without Works is Dead